apocalyptech/bl3-cli-saveedit/README.md

-# Borderlands 3 Commandline Savegame Editor
+# Borderlands 3 Commandline Savegame/Profile Editor

-This project is a commandline Python-based Borderlands 3 Savegame Editor.
-It's a companion to the very similar
-[CLI editor for BL2/TPS](https://github.com/apocalyptech/borderlands2), and provides some very similar functionality.
+This project is a commandline Python-based Borderlands 3 Savegame and Profile Editor.
+It's a companion to the very similar [CLI editor for BL2/TPS](https://github.com/apocalyptech/borderlands2), and provides some very similar functionality.
 It can be used to level up your characters, unlock Mayhem modes early in the